 The tuition calculator should be used to calculate tuition by semester.

-Applicants to the Master of Science in Sport Business are automatically considered for merit-based scholarships based on academic and professional achievements.
+Applicants to the Master of Science in Travel and Tourism are automatically considered for merit-based scholarships based on academic and professional achievements.
 Students do not need to complete additional forms or submit additional application essays or recommendations in order to be considered for scholarships.

 Temple University Student Financial Services